 A common situation is that the CSS file and the HTML file are in the same folder.
 In such a case you can write

-If the CSS file and the HTML file are in different folders, you need to write the correct file that needs to go from the HTML file to the CSS file.
+If the CSS file and the HTML file are in different folders, you need to write the correct path that needs to go from the HTML file to the CSS file.

 For example, a common situation is that the CSS file is in a folder that is a sibling to the HTML file, like so: